hakalong/tst/README.md

     - bvy_vs_rev.png
     - or_zip.png

+# Announcement
 I am aware that all the plots should be created directly in my code.
 All numerical analysis, return calculationa are supported by plots and tables created directly in python.
-Excel 3D map application only provides better visuliazation effect in whats next section.
+Excel 3D map application only provides better visuliazation effect in What's Next section.